Code-Institute-Submissions/how-till-spake-norn-irish/TESTING.md

 _Footer_
 ![Footer](static/images/readme/footer.jpg)

-- As a **first time visitor**, I want to be able to find out which common words and phrases are used by locals in Northern Ireland:
+As a **first time visitor**, I want to be able to find out which common words and phrases are used by locals in Northern Ireland:

 - I've created a dictionary titled 'Our Wee Guide' which contains a collapsible list of all the words and phrases that have been added to the site so far
 - When a visitor clicks on a word in the list, the word will pop out with a definition of that word and an example of it being used in conversation

 _Dictionary Word Example_
 ![Word Example](static/images/readme/word-example.jpg)

-- As a **first time visitor**, I want to be able to sign up for an account to add my own suggestions:
+As a **first time visitor**, I want to be able to sign up for an account to add my own suggestions:

 - I've added a page with a sign up form to the site to allow visitors to create an account
 - After creating an account, the user will then have the option to add words to the dictionary

 _Sign Up Form_
 ![Sign Up Form](static/images/readme/sign-up.jpg)

-- As a **first time visitor**, I want to be able to contact the site owner
+As a **first time visitor**, I want to be able to contact the site owner:

 - I've included a contact us page on the site to allow the user to leave feedback about the overall site or ask any questions they might have
 - I've also included links to social media pages in the footer as well as an email link which gives the user another way to contact the site owner if the contact form were to stop working

 _Contact Form_
 ![Contact Form](static/images/readme/contact.jpg)

 ### Registered User Goals

-- As a **registered user**, I want to be able to easily login and logout of my account
+As a **registered user**, I want to be able to easily login and logout of my account:

 - I've included a login page to allow the user to sign into their account
 - The user can easily logout of their account by clicking on the logout button in the navigation bar at the top of the page

 _Login Form_
 ![Login Form](static/images/readme/login.jpg)